 Next Weather: 5 p.m. weather report

-WCCO meteorologist Chris Shaffer reports high humidity and the next chance for storms
+WCCO meteorologist Chris Shaffer reports a warmer, more humid day tomorrow and the next chance for showers.

 View CBS News In